OskarKamil/FilmList/README.md

 abroad, release year, your personal rating for the film, a date when you watched the film and personal comments about the film.

-This program can read from properly formatted CSV file and keep stored data in that file by updating it, or store the same data in SQLite database.
+This program can read from properly formatted csv file and keep stored data in that file by updating it, or store the same data in SQLite database.